Ankkiyy/GYMManager/README.md

 Push to the branch: git push origin feature/new-feature Submit a pull request.
 License
-This project is licensed under the [Your License].
+This project is licensed under the MIT.
 For more details, refer to the LICENSE file.

 Contact
-For inquiries or support, please contact [Your Email or Contact Information].
+For inquiries or support, please contact ankiycodes@gmail.com.